2017 Teterboro Learjet 35 crash: Crew's actions during flight

 The NTSB highlighted the flight crew's failure to conduct proper pre-flight briefings.
 Policy at Trans-Pacific required the PIC include planned routing, navigation aids, approach briefing, and en route weather in a pre-flight briefing before every flight.
-However, the only evidence of any pre-flight planning was the IFR flight planned filed by Captain Ramsey before the flight.
+However, the only evidence of any pre-flight planning was the IFR flight plan filed by Captain Ramsey before the flight.
 The investigators determined that the lack of proper planning contributed to mistakes made by the pilots in-flight.
 The NTSB determined that the crew's confused reaction to being given a circle-to-land approach and their failure to clarify this instruction with the controller would likely have been prevented if they conducted a proper pre-flight briefing.
 These errors resulted in the crew's failure to stay on the proper approach path during the descent.
 The NTSB deemed that the crew's failure to verify what type of approach they would be conducting resulted in confusion and several errors that led to them not starting the circle-to-land maneuver on time.
 Captain Ramsey also showed a lack of professionalism; on the 30-minute CVR transcript, there were a total of 131 expletives, or one every 14 seconds.